flnw/CourseraCapstone_Battle_of_Neighborhoods/Week1_1_IssueStatement.md

 Hong Kong

 # 2. Background
 The client would like to maximise the use of the shop and decide to have a food and beverage shop that could attract two groups of diners at different time of the day.

-Consideration of the shop location
+Key considerations include:

   ## a.
 Near prime office location